Quick Summary: Japan Trip Prep at a Glance

 Priority: Passport, Visa, and Transportation

-Check passport validity: Your passport must be valid for the duration of your stay in Japan.
+☐ Check passport validity: Your passport must be valid for the duration of your stay in Japan.
 Some airlines and transit countries may require additional validity, so check with your carrier.
 If renewal is needed, apply immediately—processing can take 4-12 weeks depending on your country.
 Verify the latest entry requirements on the Japanese Ministry of Foreign Affairs website.
 Verify your passport’s expiration date now.

-Determine visa requirements: Check if you need a visa based on your nationality.
-Most Western travelers (USA, UK, Canada, Australia, EU citizens) get a 90-day tourist visa automatically on arrival in Japan.
+☐ Determine visa requirements: Check if you need a visa based on your nationality.
+Passport holders from many visa-exempt countries (including USA, UK, Canada, Australia, EU, New Zealand) generally receive a 90-day tourist status on arrival, but details vary by nationality.
+Confirm your status on the official Japan Ministry of Foreign Affairs (MOFA) list before booking (as of April 2026).
 However, some countries require pre-approval.
 Search “[Your Country] Japan visa requirements 2026” or visit your country’s Japan embassy website.

-Book your flights: Booking 3 months in advance typically offers better fares than last-minute bookings.
+☐ Book your flights: Booking 3 months in advance typically offers better fares than last-minute bookings.
 Set price alerts on Skyscanner, Kayak, or Google Flights and compare options for your preferred dates and airports (Haneda vs. Narita near Tokyo, Kansai near Osaka/Kyoto).

 1 Month Before Departure (4-5 Weeks Out)